CamelKing/alpha/README.md

     - encapsulation hopefully hide complexity and avoid potential error
   - class would also act as a mean to group utilities together by category

-Now assuming at some in time I have published this module to _npm_ with the name `alpha`, anyone interested can installed it in the module in which needed -
+Now assuming at some point in future I would have published this module to _npm_ with the name `alpha`, anyone interested can download/, installed and make good use of it -

 - Example: To use the `Greeter` class in a TypeScript module -